 Many free-tuition schools, which include a mix of four- and two-year programs, are small and located in rural parts of the country.

-Some cater to a specific major, like the Webb Institute in Glen Cover, New York, which offers a double major in naval architecture and marine engineering, and the Curtis Institute of Music in Philadelphia, which offers only music degrees.
+Some cater to a specific major, like music or a double major in naval architecture and marine engineering, and a few are Bible-based.
+(Related: Alternatives for the non-college bound)

-FinAid.org notes that some new colleges, particularly professional schools, also offer free tuition to the first year’s incoming class to generate publicity, which is worth investigating the year you apply for college.
-And, for those with exceptional financial need, it reports that more than 70 colleges have implemented zero loans financial aid policies for low-income students.
+Additionally, some new colleges, particularly professional schools, offer free tuition to the first year’s incoming class to generate publicity, which is worth investigating the year you apply for college.

 3. College study abroad

-The number of American students who study abroad before graduating from college has more than tripled in the last two decades, reaching a new high of more than 300,000 in 2015/2016, the most recent year for which data are available, according to the Institute of International Education.
-But the vast majority spend only a semester or two abroad.
+The number of American students who study abroad before graduating from college reached 341,751 in 2017-18, the most recent year for which data are available, according to NAFSA: Association of International Educators.
+But the vast majority spend only a semester or two abroad.3

 To save some serious cash, you might want to consider packing your bags for all four years, said Block.
 Germany has famously abolished tuition fees for all higher education students, including those who hail from overseas, and some of the top schools in Great Britain are a relative bargain compared to their U.S.-based counterparts.